 The Meeting of the Waters is a visually stunning attraction that displays how the Amazon River flows.

 Ouro Preto is a well-preserved historic town that once was essential to the gold rush in Brazil.
 Now, the town is an idyllic destination where you take a step back in time and explore history.
 With cobblestone streets and old churches, tourists flock to see this historic destination.

 While cities are often the main attraction, there are plenty of other points of interest throughout Brazil.
 Here are some of Brazil’s top tourist attractions.

 Discover the amazing thermal springs in Brazil on Top Hot Springs.

+Located on the Brazilian and Argentinian border, Iguaçu Falls is a series of 275 different cascades.
+The Devil’s Throat is the most famous location in Brazil.
 It’s a unique U-shaped area that the falls pool into.
-The highest point, of which, towers 269 feet tall.
+The highest point towers 269 feet tall.
 You can also go out on the walkway to get closer to the waterfall and into the base of the Devil’s Throat.

 The second longest river in the world (largest by discharge), the Amazon is 4,000 miles long and carves itself through the Amazon Rainforest.
 The water is diverse with numerous known aquatic species and more being discovered each passing year.

 Tourists are often eager to get out on the water and explore for the chance to glimpse famous animals.
 Spot creatures like the Green Anaconda or Amazonian Pink River dolphins.